-The current state of federal websites and digital services is not ideal.
+In 2019, there were over 14 billion sessions and 38 billion page views on federal websites.
 Customer expectations are being ratcheted up by the private sector.
 Government services should be delivered in ways the public now demands and expects—quick, easy, secure, and accessible.

 We can, and should, do more.

 21st Century IDEA is a significant opportunity to improve the lives of the public by transforming how government uses technology.
 It is a way to make this change happen, and it provides a clear, practical path forward.